Create a free profile to get unlimited access to exclusive show news, updates, and more!

 Lucky for Mouch, after many failed dates and unsuccessful connections, the tides began to turn in a romantic direction in Season 2.

-Who is Mouch married to on Chicago Fire?
+Who is Mouch's wife on Chicago Fire?

 Fans got to check in on the smitten lovebirds in Season 3 of Chicago Fire, when their relationship began to flourish and reach new heights.